kallaway/100-days-of-code/r1-log.md

 Feelings: I couldn't study well and felt sleepy after coming home.
 But I studied anyway, it's a good day.

-Day 57:Today, I took MTA javaScript exam, and did JavaScript course about Dom, I'm still not so comfortable about DOM, I couldn't finish the course yet.
+Day 57: Today, I took MTA javaScript exam, and did JavaScript course about Dom, I'm still not so comfortable about DOM, I couldn't finish the course yet.
 I will continue with the project tomorrow.

 Feelings: The exam was harder than I expected, I thought I will fail.
 To my surprise, I passed with 85 points.
 I finished until the time ends, and I didn't have any chance to review and I didn't think so much about the answers.
 I am so relieved that I won't need to take again.
 I want to take this kind of exam because I am seeing at least I am learning something useful and I fully understood everything.
 It's not about some career plan, I just want to see myself.

+Day 58: I continued with Lynda course, learned more about Dom and how to use Dom in the project, calculations about time was hard.
+I didn't understand very well.
+It isn't explained, then I learned how to calculate prime numbers and how to break and continue to code.
+I need to repeat these projects.

+Feelings: I didn't sleep early on time yesterday and I felt so tired and sleepy while studying.
+That's why I decided not to look at phone before sleep.
+I was doing some Spanish practice, but it wasn't a good idea at that time.
+I want to move forward from JavaScript but I still didn't finish yet.
+I need to finish FreeCodeCamp, Lynda, and OpenClassrooms.
+I forgot about my Coursera, Edx, Stanford and Harvard courses.
+I don't know how to move on.